paulcheeba/about-time-next/README.md

 About Time Next uses a **calendar adapter system** to integrate with multiple calendar systems.
 The module automatically detects available calendars and provides formatted time displays.

 **Supported Calendars:**
-- **D&D 5e Calendar (v5.2+)**: Native Foundry v13 calendar system with Harptos, Greyhawk, Gregorian, and Khorvaire calendars. *Auto-detected with highest priority.*
+- **D&D 5e Calendar (v5.2+)**: Native Foundry v13 calendar system with Harptos, Greyhawk, Gregorian, and Khorvaire calendars.
 - **Seasons & Stars**: Full integration with formatted date/time display. *Currently active and tested.*
 - **Simple Calendar**: Legacy compatibility layer retained for reference/back-compat.
 Full support depends on a FVTT v13 update of the Simple Calendar module.

 **Auto-Detection (Default):**
 When set to "Auto-detect", the module checks in priority order:
-1. D&D 5e Calendar (if system v5.2+ with calendar configured)
+1. Seasons & Stars (if module active with API)
 2. Simple Calendar (if module active with API)
-3. Seasons & Stars (if module active with API)
+3. D&D 5e Calendar (if system v5.2+ with calendar configured)
 4. Falls back to "None" (Foundry core time)

 **Dynamic Settings:**